larisvitoria/larisvitoria/README.md

-- 👋 Hi, I’m @vitoriastm!
-- 👀 I’m a beginner programmer trying to learn more!
+Hi
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
-And I already have a basic knowledge about Python.
+Currently learning HTML, CSS and JavaScript.
+Already have a basic knowledge about Python.